How do I find out if Medicaid filed a claim against the estate after someone dies? – North Carolina

 Conclusion

 In North Carolina, Medicaid estate recovery is typically handled as a DHHS creditor claim against the estate, so the best way to confirm whether a claim was filed is to review the estate file with the Clerk of Superior Court and the estate’s mail/records for any written DHHS claim.
-The most important next step is to confirm that the estate’s notice to creditors (and any required direct notice to DHHS) was sent and to calendar the resulting claim deadline so the estate can respond and close on time.
+The most important next step is to confirm that the estate’s notice to creditors was sent to DHHS when the decedent was receiving medical assistance and to calendar the resulting claim deadline so the estate can respond and close on time.

 Talk to a Probate Attorney